TheDeFiQuant/openbook-v2-cli/README.md

 ### Get Open Orders

-Retrieve open orders for an OpenBook trading account.
+Retrieve all open orders for an OpenBook trading account or for one particular OOA.

 ```sh
 npx ts-node cli.ts position --wallet <WALLET_PUBLIC_KEY>